This mapo tofu recipe is a popular Chinese dish from the Sichuan province of tofu and pork or beef stir fried in a spicy chili-bean sauce.

 Doubanjiang.
 Heat the remaining peanut oil in the pan or wok.
 Add the doubanjiang and stir.
 Cook for 1 minute.

 Cook the Vegetables.
 Add the hot peppers, green onions, garlic, ginger and Chinese 5 Spice (if using).
-Cook, stirring, for 1 minute.
+Then, cook, stirring, for 1 minute.

 Stock and Simmer.
 Stir in the the chicken stock and soy sauce.
 Bring to a boil, then reduce the heat and simmer for 2 minutes.